Unfit rented home? Claiming under the Fitness for Human Habitation Act

 Your boiler has been broken for six weeks.
 The bedroom wall is covered in mould.
 Your landlord has replied to three messages with some variation of "we'll look into it" and done nothing.
 You already know this is wrong.
 What you might not know is that since 2019, you have had the right to take your landlord to court for it directly, without waiting for the council to act.

 The Homes (Fitness for Human Habitation) Act 2018 added Section 9A to the Landlord and Tenant Act 1985.
 It requires that every rented property in England be fit for human habitation at the start of the tenancy and throughout it.
-If it isn't, that is a breach of contract.
-You can sue.
-You can claim compensation.
-You can force repairs.
+If it isn't, that is a breach of contract, and you can sue for compensation or an order forcing the repairs.

 Landlords cannot contract out of this obligation.
 Any clause in your tenancy agreement that tries to waive it is unenforceable.
 The law is clear on this, and it applies automatically to your tenancy without you needing to negotiate it in.